Ashfield Day is returning after success of last year's event which saw more than 13,000 people attend

 Advertisement

-Other events announced include the Selston Outdoor Cinema at Selston Country Park which is taking place on Saturday, June 24.
+Other events announced for the summer include the Selston Outdoor Cinema at Selston Country Park which is taking place on Saturday, June 24.